libis/rdm-integration/README.md

 - defaultHash: as mentioned earlier, "MD5" is the default hash for most Dataverse installations.
 Change this only when your installation uses a different hashing algorithm (e.g., SHA-1).
 - myDataRoleIds: role IDs for querying my data, as explained earlier in this section.
 - pathToUnblockKey: path to the file containing the API unblock key.
 Configure this value to enable checking permissions before requesting jobs.
+- pathToApiKey: path to the file containing the admin API key.
+Configure this value to enable url signing i.s.o. using the users Dataverse API tokens.
 - pathToRedisPassword: by default no password is set, if you need to authenticate with Redis, store the path to the file containing the Redis password in this field.
 - redisDB: by default, DB 0 is used.
 If you need to use another DB, specify it here.
 - defaultDriver: default driver as used by the Dataverse installation, only "file" and "s3" are supported.
 See also the next section.